 Heat mapping.
 Trying to determine whether a market is cold, warm, or burning red?
 Heat mapping will give each jurisdiction a color code with such precision that it becomes easy to see exactly which cities, counties, and ZIP codes are generating the strongest sales.
 From there, you can determine what could be different demographically, economically, or access-wise from areas where sales are moderate to slow.
 Heat mapping is a great way to enhance data visualizations because the map view is similar to a tornado warning map; audiences tend to pay attention.

 International mapping.
 Business mapping covers a whole lot more than the United States.
 If you court international customers, or operate locations abroad, it's important to have data maps that are specific to each region within your global market.
-With combined or separate maps for the markets of Canada and the United Kingdom, data can be generated more efficiently on the local demographics and sales trends, all of which can lead to more fluid growth within these potentially lucrative territories.
+With combined or separate maps for the markets of Canada, data can be generated more efficiently on the local demographics and sales trends, all of which can lead to more fluid growth within these potentially lucrative territories.

 Map embedding.
 Another great function of business maps is embedding, which makes reports more effective by adding a geographic visual component that drives home the message. map image views tend to bring viewers to rapid consensus, which leads to actions and results.
 Map image files can be embedded in documents, PDF files or in Power point presentations for wall projection.